Building an Artificial Loon Nesting Platform

 Long Term Maintenance

-- I check to make sure the anchor rope is still in good shape (it has to be replaced every few years).
-Then I put the nest back into the water and tow it out to its proper location.
+Check to make sure the anchor rope is still in good shape (it has to be replaced every few years).

-- I've added a couple of hardwood bracing slats (old hardwood floor pieces) under the fencing on the deck of the nest, to prevent it from sagging.
+I've had to add a couple of hardwood bracing slats (old hardwood floor pieces) under the fencing on the deck of the nest, to prevent it from sagging.

 Building A PVC Nest